Wedge-tailed eagle, eaglehawk (Aquila audax)

 Aggressive bird reputation

-Sole presence of this eagle evokes panic among lesser birds e.g. butcherbirds, masked lapwings or noisy miners, which often results in harassment of the eagle predator by those small, relatively combative species.
+The sole presence of this eagle evokes panic among lesser birds e.g. butcherbirds, masked lapwings, or noisy miners, which often results in harassment of the eagle predator by those small, relatively combative species.

 The mating process involves spectacular aerial stunts over the eagle’s own territory.
 Sometimes males perform dynamic diving flights towards their partners, to ascend right behind the female again, circling above it with its wings widely spread; a female may ignore the courtship or join the male as an act of acceptance.